 You think you get that one covered since you’ve taken thousands of photos and can easily find the right spot?
 That’s what I thought.
-But surprise surprise, at 5:00 it’s still dark, and you can’t see the Angkor towers so finding the best spot is tricky at best.
-The first spot I took was in the center side of the pond, but when it got a little brighter, I found out a palm is blocking one of the spires, so I had to move to the left and lose my hard-earned front-row seat…
+But surprise surprise, at 5:00 AM, it’s still dark, and you can’t see the Angkor towers so finding the best spot is literally a shot in the dark.
+The first spot I took was at the center side of the pond and when it got a little brighter, I found out a palm tree is blocking one of the temple spires, so I had to move to the left and lose my hard-earned front-row seat…

 – Use long exposure

 To get the very best out of every sunrise or sunset, you need to learn to use the long exposure technique.
-The idea behind it is that you leave the shutter open for a long time so the camera can catch all the lights around and produce a clear and bright photo.
+The idea is that you leave the shutter open for a long time so the camera can catch all the lights around and produce a clearer and brighter photo.

 Here’s a video tutorial that will teach you more about the long exposure technique

 – Mind the lilies

-When choosing your position consider where are the lilies in the pool.
-One of the things that make the Angkor Wat sunrise photo perfect is the beautiful reflection, and you don’t want some lilies to cover it.
+When choosing your position consider the position of the lilies in the pool.
+One of the things that make the Angkor Wat sunrise photo perfect is the beautiful reflection, and you don’t want some lilies covering it.

 – Take vertical photos too

-Taking vertical photos at Angor Wat makes it hard to get all of the towers inside the frame, but if you plan to post the picture on Facebook or Instagram, the vertical one will look so much better.
-Especially on the phone screens!
+Taking vertical photos at Angor Wat makes it hard to get all towers inside the frame, but if you plan to post the picture on Facebook or Instagram, the vertical ones look so much better on phone screens!

 – Wait until the sun comes out

 This is an error I saw a lot of people do (I almost did it too).
 You start your shooting around 5:30 AM when the golden hour starts and the light is soft and warm.
 At 6:00 – 6:15 AM, the sky becomes full-time lovely pink/purple/orange color, and everybody is like “Wooow“.

 Get yourself Lightroom or other post-processing software and get out all the colors your camera captured.
-Don’t worry, post-processing your photo is not cheating, and it doesn’t mean you’re making a fake photo.
+Don’t worry, post-processing your photo is not cheating, and it doesn’t mean your photo is fake.